-Dr. Spoonamore is an assistant professor in the Department of Orthopaedic Surgery at the Keck School of Medicine of USC and serves as Chief of the Spine Surgery Service at LAC+USC Medical Center.
+Dr. Spoonamore is an associate professor in the Department of Orthopaedic Surgery at the Keck School of Medicine of USC and serves as Chief of the Spine Surgery Service at LAC+USC Medical Center.
 He specializes in complex spine disorders, including spine tumors, spine trauma, and spinal deformity (scoliosis/kyphosis).
 As a leading authority in spinal surgery, Dr. Spoonamore is an expert in minimally invasive spine surgery and complex revision spine surgery.

 Dr. Spoonamore has a significant interest in the management of deformities of the spine.
 He has conducted numerous scoliosis research projects and has received the prestigious Russell Hibbs Award for Best Clinical Science Presentation from the Scoliosis Research Society.
 His other research interests include spinal cord injuries and disc replacement surgery.